omegaui/omegaide/README.md

 # omegaide

-A extremely lightweight and super fast java ide for linux.
+An extremely lightweight and super fast java ide for linux.
 It includes,
 **Class-Path Manager**,